 The fall can be a difficult time to sell at a farmers market because the customer population tends to decrease.
-But as many growers know, the fall can also be the most bountiful time in the garden, providing lots of incentive to make the most of the fall market table.
+But as many growers know, the fall can also be the most bountiful time in the garden.
+This provides lots of incentive to make the most of the fall market table.

 1. Consider Gifts & Decorations

 Some farmers might complain that a lot of customers don’t look primarily for food at fall farmers markets but rather holiday gifts or dĂ©cor for the holiday table.
 Rather than complaining about this, see it as an opportunity.
 Decorations you might provide include gourds or the Thanksgiving cornucopia, garlic braids for the kitchen, or wreaths for the door.
 Some customers might simply want something to give the foodies in their livesâ€”a locally produced basket of storage crops and preserves, or maybe some local honey.

 Some customers might want to sign up a friend or relative for a CSA the following yearâ€”so you can display information and label it â€śGive the Gift of a CSA.â€ť

 Having some form of gift on your table might be a bring customers in for the food, or have them buy a little (or big) something extra on their way out of the booth for their family or friends.
 Get creative hereâ€”t-shirts, totes, homemade goods, wool … there are so many farm-made items that make great gifts.

 One thing I notice a lot in the fall is that sure, lots of people bring greens such as kale and collards, but lots of farmers also allow these items to sit on the table and wilt.
 In the fall, any extra effort stands out, so any products you bring should look fresh, vibrant and healthy.
 Always keep a cooler of ice and keep swapping out any rough looking greens, and remember to mist them with clean and fresh tap water regularly so they look happy.

 3. Keep Summer Crops Coming